 S50-30.
 Limitations on debate.
-No Senator may speak more than twice on any one motion or question without unanimous consent of the Senate, unless he has introduced or proposed the motion or question under debate, in which case he may speak twice and also close the debate.
+No Senator may speak more than twice on any one motion or question without unanimous consent of the Senate, unless the Senator has introduced or proposed the motion or question under debate, in which case the Senator may speak twice and also close the debate.
 However, a Senator who has spoken may not speak again on the same motion or question to the exclusion of a Senator who has not spoken.